fcipaq/picoheld_gwenesis/README.md

 ## Building

 Since this is intended to be built with the *Arduino* IDE building is as simple as clicking on the "upload" button.
-However you will need to install *Earle Philhower's* *Raspberry Pi Pico Arduino core* (no further dependencies are involve).
+However you will need to install *Earle Philhower's* *Raspberry Pi Pico Arduino core* (no further dependencies are involved).

 ## Compiler switches

-#define DEBUG_DISPLAY
-#define OVERCLOCK
-#define ROM_HEADER_FILE
-//#define RUN_Z80_AFTER_MAINLOOP
+`#define DEBUG_DISPLAY`

+Display FPS counter in the top right corner.

+`#define OVERCLOCK`

+Enable overclocking.

+`#define ROM_HEADER_FILE`

+If defined, you need to supply the ROM as header file (see romconv_hex in this repo for details).
+This way, there is no need to manually upload a ROM using `picotool`.
+However you need to reflash the whole sketch every time you want to change the ROM.
+So this is considered for development/debug purposes only.

+`#define RUN_Z80_AFTER_MAINLOOP`

+Defines at what place the Z80 CPU runs.
+Since the sound chips are not emulated cycle accurate, the position where the Z80 CPU runs matters.
+E.g. `RUN_Z80_AFTER_MAINLOOP` is ok for "Lost Vikings" but it is not for "Sonic"...
+You may tinker a little with this one.

 ## Playing games